enricopesce/oracle-kubernetes-engine-deploy/README.md

 ## Why Pulumi?

-I chose Pulumi because it is very easy to automate and develop logical implementatios.
+I chose Pulumi because it is very easy to automate and develop logical implementations.
 The main features are:

 - Automatic creation of the VCN with subnetting calculation; you only need to define the supernet CIDR.
-- Automatic discovery of all availability domains to best configure the OKE pools spread across all domains to obtain maximum availability.
+- Automatic discovery of all availability domains to best configure the OKE pools spreaded across all domains to obtain maximum availability.
-- Kubernetes config file automagically generated, ready to use with `export KUBECONFIG=$PWD/kubeconfig`.
+- Kubernetes config file automagically generated, ready to use, for example, with `export KUBECONFIG=$PWD/kubeconfig`.

 ## Prerequisites